steven-barrett/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 f = n-story divided by 2 to start mid way to test the egg drop.
 EggDrop(f) if the egg breaks we reduce f by 1 and try again until the egg doesn't break.
 If it doesn't break on the initial drop we increase f by 1 until it does break.
 At the end we know exactly what f is when the egg breaks. (???How do we determine when an egg breaks???)

-I think the time complexity is O(n) as it depends on how many stories (n-story) that gets passed in
+I think the time complexity is O(log n) as it depends on how many stories (n-story) and we're halfing it